This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat heavy bottom skillet or dutch oven on medium high heat.
+• Heat heavy bottom skillet or Dutch oven on medium high heat (I set my induction burner to 7.5 out of 10).

-• Dice bacon pieces to desired size and discard any pieces that don’t look appetizing (i.e. too much rough outside).
+• While the skillet is heating, dice the 16 ounces bacon ends and pieces into the desired size and discard any pieces that don't look appetizing (i.e. too much rough outside), if any.

 • Once the bacon pieces really start to cook, the oil will being to foam.
-At this point you should turn your heat down to low and allow bacon to continue cooking until all the pieces are perfectly done, about 5 minutes.
-This is how you get evenly cooked bacon.
+At this point you should turn your heat down to low and allow the bacon to continue cooking until all the pieces are perfectly done, about 5 minutes.
+This is how you get evenly cooked bacon that's both crispy and chewy.

-• Once bacon pieces are cooked to your desired level, remove pieces with slotted spoon and allow to drain on paper towels.
+• Once bacon pieces are cooked to your desired level, remove the pieces with slotted spoon and set them on a paper towel to drain off any excess grease.

 Notes